casework/CASE-Examples/examples/illustrations/existence_intervals/README.md

 ]
 ```

 Intervals of existence do not appear to be defined directly in gUFO.
 Also, since only the first and last instant of a concrete individual are specified, it is also not explicit in gUFO whether an individual's interval of existence needs to be continuous.
-For instance, a `gufo:Situation` may be seen to hold for a period of time (such as a person being a student in a `gufo:TemporaryInstantiationSituation`), then not hold (e.g., when the person graduates from a school), then hold again (e.g., when the person later enrolls in another school).
+For instance, a `gufo:Situation` may be seen to hold for a period of time, such as a person temporarily being a student in a `gufo:TemporaryInstantiationSituation`[^1], then not hold (e.g., when the person graduates from a school), then hold again (e.g., when the person later enrolls in another school).

 Timestamps are constrained to `xsd:dateTimeStamp`, not `xsd:dateTime`, which is consistent with OWL-Time's deprecation of `time:inXSDDateTime`.
 For UCO, this would necessitate transcoding `xsd:dateTime` timestamps with a non-OWL, and likely non-SPARQL, mechanism.